erinspix/Regex-Tutorial/README.md

 [a-z]: Matches any lowercase letter from 'a' to 'z'.
 [_.-]: Matches literal underscore, period, and hyphen characters.
 These character classes define which characters are allowed at specific positions within the email string, ensuring that the input follows the correct format.

+In the email regex, [a-z0-9_.-] specifies allowed characters in the username, while [a-z.] matches the TLD.

+In the password regex, [A-Za-z\d@$!%*?&] specifies which characters are allowed.
 ### Flags
 Flags:
 Flags modify how a regex is applied, controlling certain features like case sensitivity and whether the search should continue after the first match: